-You will need to apply for full planning permission to install a canopy or awning to your shop front.
+You must apply for full planning permission to install a canopy or awning to your shop front.

 Where can I find further information?

-See paragraphs 7.18 - 7.24 of Camden Planning Guidance 1 – Design which sets out and explains the Council’s requirements for the design of awnings and canopies.
+See paragraphs 7.18 - 7.24 of Camden Planning Guidance 1 – Design.
+This sets out and explains the Council’s requirements for the design of awnings and canopies.

 Can I get confirmation that I do not require planning permission?

 You can apply for a Lawful Development Certificate where you need to prove an existing or proposed awning is lawful.

 Am I likely to get planning permission?